-Why your help today is so important for a fistula-free Ethiopia
+Why your support is so important for a fistula-free Ethiopia

 Dr Catherine Hamlin was an Australian obstetrician-gynaecologist who dedicated over 61 years to helping women with horrific childbirth injuries.
 Catherine and her team have restored the lives of more than 60,000 women.
 But to achieve Catherine’s vision for a fistula-free Ethiopia, we need to find every last woman suffering in silence.

-With 80% of the country’s population living outside of cities, thousands of women like Tita (pictured below) have limited or no access to medical care.
+With 80% of the country’s population living outside of cities, thousands of women like Ayana (pictured below) have limited or no access to medical care.
 And when they suffer devastating obstetric fistula injuries many don’t know that help is out there.
-Tita suffered in silence for forty years.
+Ayana suffered in silence for sixty years.

 Hamlin’s new Patient Identification Program has identified districts across Ethiopia where women are likely living with untreated fistula injuries – remote areas where access to the health care is limited and roads are restricted or non-existent.

-Help us realise Catherine’s vision and bring hope to thousands more women.
+Help us realise Catherine’s vision and bring hope to thousands more women by making a donation today.

 This place will go on for many years until we have eradicated fistula altogether – until every woman in Ethiopia is assured of a safe delivery and a live baby.